Harunobu Madarame almost lost his t-shirt

 Which is by way of an oblique entry to another take on the auteur’s problem with fans.
 On one hand, once “invested”, fans want a story’s characters to perform in ways that they find satisfying.
-This can range from a happy ending, to behaviour, to the implementation of any number of plot cliches and tropes – all familiar and comforting to the readers.
+This can range from a happy ending, to behavior, to the implementation of any number of plot clichés and tropes – all familiar and comforting to the readers.

 For example; a full page, floral background chara portrait would…

 If the story and /or characters poke at some larger issues that may reflect IRL concerns, more than a few readers and bloggers (including your truly) will burn too much powder on mapping loose congruences between the story verse and meatspace; especially if these have either to do with politics, religion, gender and /or sexuality.

 On the other hand, fan imagination and secondary production; the theft/ appropriation of a story-verse for fannish exploration, amplification and elaboration all demand that the author leaving enough gaps, “space” and unknowns for fannish hearts to run wild in.
 Hence Comiket.
 Sure you can go postal on your intellectual rights, but then you don’t get any community or the marketing boost that comes from it.
 You lose the Love.